 Environmental Science The focus of the state doctoral examination (selection of combined subject areas) depends on the focus of the dissertation and the particular study plan of the candidate.
 The state doctoral examination typically consists of one main and one secondary subject area.
 The main subject area is based on the focus of the dissertation.
 The secondary subject area requires that the candidate demonstrates a broader range of knowledge in related fields.
 Both subject areas of the examination are selected by the chairman of the Doctoral Board from the six subject areas listed here, following consultation with members of the Doctoral Board and the student's supervisor.
 In the event of interdisciplinary projects, the state doctoral examination may also address other relevant topics.
-It is recommended that students discuss suitable examination subject areas with the chairman of the Doctoral Board.
-According to the CU Regulations for Study and Examinations, the state doctoral examination consists of a single part comprising subject areas.
+It is recommended that students discuss suitable examinations, the state doctoral examination consists of a single part comprising subject areas.
 The state doctoral examination subject areas for the program correspond to the main aspects of environmental science: 1) meteorology, climatology, atmospheric chemistry, air protection 2) hydrochemistry, limnology, water protection 3) ecology, conservation of biological diversity 4) pedology, geochemistry and geological conservation 5) general and special methodologies of environmental science 6) ecotoxicology and environmental chemistry Philosophy and History of Science Considering the diversity of the topic, the subject areas for the state doctoral examination are established individually.
 They are discussed by the student and the chairman of the Doctoral Board, who then submits them to the board for approval.
 Physical Geography and Geoecology The examination consists of three subjects, determined by the Doctoral Board following consultation with the supervisor, taking into account the area of expertise of the candidate.
 One basic required subject is general and regional physical geography, the other two subjects are related to the candidate's particular area of specialization.